Bisi0n/Todo/README.md

 # Todo

-TodoMVC Blackbone written on plain JavaScript
+TodoMVC Blackbone written on plain JavaScript.
+No framework/library used.